Personal Health Device Implementation Guide

 PhdBaseObservation

-Observation elements that are common to all the PHD Observation profiles
+Common base profile with the elements that are common to the PHD IG Observation profiles.

 Structures: Resource Profiles